magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after a cart has been saved
+*  If one wants to do something after a cart has been saved

 ### 108. checkout_cart_save_before